Michigan test results show big post-COVID learning loss

 Third grade students were especially hurt by the pandemic, said State Superintendent Michael Rice.

 “This past year’s third graders were perhaps the most adversely affected of any age cohort,” Rice told Bridge, “as they had pandemic-influenced school years during grades kindergarten through second grade, a challenge that was particularly noticeable in reading.”

 Sixth graders lost nearly as much as seventh graders.
-The share of sixth grade students scoring proficient or better fell from 42% to 38% over the same period.
-Fewer than one-third of sixth and sevent graders scored proficient or advanced in the math M-STEP in 2023, with proficiency rates in both grades decreasing by about five percentage points since 2019.
+The share of sixth-grade students scoring proficient or better fell from 42% to 38% over the same period.
+Fewer than one-third of them scored proficient or advanced in the math M-STEP in 2023, with proficiency rates in both grades decreasing by about five percentage points since 2019.

 The downward trend in test scores was largely the same across family income levels, suggesting that school-related factors, not family socioeconomic status, contributed most to the change in M-STEP performance.

 The elementary and middle school M-STEP results predict student performance in high school and beyond.
 They also provide schools with key data they can use to fill gaps in students’ learning.